shreekumar3d/jigita/README.md

 Ease PCB assembly with automatically generated 3D printed jigs.
 Achieve well aligned connectors.
 No motor skills required.

-This is "equal opportunity" software.
+Jigit is "equal opportunity" software.
 It helps you save time, material and money.
-If you use this tool(or the source code), you are required to compensate the developer proportional to the value you derive from it.
-For further details, see [this page](https://github.com/sponsors/shreekumar3d).
+If you use this tool, you are obligated to compensate the developer fairly.
+Details of what "equal opportunity" means and your obligations are in [this page](EQUAL-OPPORTUNITY.md).

 Starting with a PCB design, the project aims to achieve this workflow: